 gravity section, you always need to activate Galaxy’s virtualenv and run

 galaxyctl command, which will run the

 Common Gunicorn configuration¶

 galaxy.yml, define a

-uwsgi section.
+gravity section.
 Shown below are the options common to all deployment strategies:

-Some of these options warrant explanation:
+Some of these options deserve explanation: